EN

 The book for our time, Creativity: Revealing the Truth about Human Nature calls attention to higher-order human needs that, ever more strident, clamor for fulfillment.
 The more obvious of these are:

-• Spontaneous awakening of people, worldwide, to their inherent worth as humans; and, correspondingly, the right to actualize — to develop and meaningfully engage — one's natural abilities.
+• The spontaneous awakening of people, worldwide, to their inherent worth as humans; and, correspondingly, the right to actualize — to develop and meaningfully engage — one's natural abilities.

-• Growing cross-cultural, cross-gender, cross-generational sensitivity to higher-order human needs: identity.
+• A growing cross-cultural, cross-gender, cross-generational sensitivity to higher-order human needs: Identity.
 Meaning.
 Authenticity.
 Purpose.
+Fulfillment.

-• Growing sense of one's uniqueness — with a special work to do, role to fulfill, duties/functions to perform, purposes/missions to accomplish, and contributions to make for the common good.
+• A growing sense of one's uniqueness — with a special work to do, roles to fulfill, duties/functions to perform, purposes/missions to accomplish, and contributions to make for the common good.

 5. Logical and Necessary Starting Point for Global Recovery